Medical expert of the article

 Predisposing factors

-- Severe retroversion of the uterus.
+- Marked retroversion of the uterus.

-Endoscopists should immediately identify the perforation of the uterus.
+The endoscopist must immediately identify the perforation of the uterus.
 Signs of perforation:

-- There is no outflow of injected fluid or it is not possible to maintain pressure in the uterine cavity.
+- There is no outflow of the injected fluid or it is not possible to maintain pressure in the uterine cavity.

 Prevention of uterine perforation

-- Correct technical performance of the operation.
+- Correct technical execution of the operation.

-Bleeding due to deep damage to the myometrium and trauma to large vessels is the most common complication that does not occur against the background of the uterine perforation.
-First, you should try to coagulate the bleeding vessels with a ball electrode or laser coagulation.
-If this does not help, you can enter into the uterus of the catheter Foley No. 8 and inflate it.
+Bleeding caused by deep damage to the myometrium and trauma to large vessels is the most common complication that does not occur against the background of uterine perforation.
+First, it is necessary to try to coagulate the bleeding vessels with a ball electrode or perform laser coagulation.
+If this does not help, a Foley catheter No. 8 can be inserted into the uterine cavity and inflated.
 It is permissible to leave it in the uterine cavity for 12 hours (no longer).
-In addition, haemostatic therapy is performed.
-If this procedure does not help (very rarely), you have to perform a hysterectomy.
+In addition, hemostatic therapy is performed.
+If this procedure does not help (very rare), a hysterectomy must be performed.

 - Postoperative bleeding.